 It’s very important that you are aware of the race format which differs from most road and multi-terrain races.
-This event is not suitable for faster runners looking for PB’s, it’s a challenge event rather than a race and runners are required to self support i.e. carry a phone in case of emergency, carry at least a 500ml water bottle to top up at support stations.
+This event is not suitable for faster runners looking for PB’s, it’s a challenge event rather than a race and runners are required to self support i.e. carry a phone in case of emergency, carry at least a 500ml water bottle to top up at support stations and have suitable running clothing for all eventualities.
 Regardless of which distance you choose please read the “guide to self support” there will be something useful to everyone.

 The route is predominately public footpath, but also quiet lanes and village roads.
 Staggering the start allows us to use a route that would not normally be suitable for mass participation events.
 We expect a density of around 2/3 runners per 100m.
 It is important to note that the route is not closed to other people, there will be walkers, joggers, cyclists and as there are quiet lanes through villages on the route there could be the odd vehicle.
 There are a few road junctions to cross and there are several gates to pass through.
 We have no road closures; you are responsible for ensuring it is safe to cross and you must stop and check at road crossings.

 There are marshals at key points and we will sign the route, long stretches are on established trails along the river bank so should be easy to follow.
-There will be a mobile number printed on the race numbers so you can check the route if you are unsure or require assistance.
-If you do require assistance we ask that you reach a point on the route which will help us reach you, a road junction or landmark.
+There will be a mobile number printed on the race numbers so you can check the route if you are unsure or contact us if you require assistance.
+If you do need support we ask that you reach a point on the route which will help us reach you, a road junction or landmark.
 We suggest downloading the app “What three Words” this will help us pinpoint your location to within 3 meters

 If you have any questions relating to the event format or just general questions about the event or our Covid-19 planning you can call us on M- 07551 006099 (office hours please), or use the e-mail button at the bottom of this page.